DazEdword/observability-stack-prometheus-grafana-otel/README.md

 This repository includes a multi-cluster setup serving as a practical Grafana example, with Prometheus as a data source.
 The setup is based on Kind local cluster, and it's completely self contained, designed to run locally in UNIX systems.
+Sucessfully tested in Linux Mint 22 (Wilma) and macOS Sequoia 15.1.

 Cluster 1 (`kind-observability-stack`) has the full Grafana LGTM stack and a Prometheus instance, configured  write receiver.
 It also includes a service monitoring setup and a dashboard to monitor the Prometheus installation itself.